mobbr/mobbr-api-v1/specifications/README.md

 <p>
-    As an alternative to tagging individual pages with metadata, a domain or website can specify global settings in a PARTICIPATION.TXT file.
+    As an alternative to tagging individual pages with metadata, a domain or website can specify global settings in a /PARTICIPATION.TXT file.
 This file needs to be placed in the root of the domain, like for instance the <a href="http://www.robotstxt.org/">ROBOTS.TXT</a>
     file.